-Pate arrived at Alabama for the 2002-03 season and guided the team to the NCAA round of 16 that spring.
-The Crimson Tide reached the NCAA tournament six more times and the round of 16 two more times under Pate's tenure, winning eight total NCAA tournament matches.
-His overall record at Alabama was 236-163, making him the winningest coach in Alabama's program history.
+Pate arrived at Alabama for the 2002-03 season and led the team to the NCAA round of 16 that spring.
+The Crimson Tide reached the NCAA tournament six more times and the round of 16 two more times under Pate's tenure.

-Pate's Alabama teams were routinely part of the Intercollegiate Tennis Association's national rankings and ended nine of his 10 seasons there, including the 2011-12 season, in those rankings.
-The highest final ranking a Pate-coach team achieved was No. 14, which the Tide reached in 2007.
+Pate's Alabama teams were routinely part of the ITA national rankings, achieving a regular-season ranking of No. 9 in 2007.
 That season, Pate was named the ITA's South Region Coach of the Year and the SEC Co-Coach of the Year.

 In addition to recruiting domestically, Pate put together a long list of international recruits from 15 countries across four continents during his time at Alabama.

 Prior to Alabama, Pate was an assistant coach at Notre Dame for two seasons, helping the Irish to NCAA tournament appearances in both seasons, yielding three NCAA tournament wins while earning the ITA's National Assistant Coach of the Year Award in 2002.
 The Irish achieved a national ranking of No. 4 during the regular season.

 Pate spent five seasons, from 1996-2000, as the head coach at Georgia Perimeter College, winning NJCAA national championships in his final three seasons while being named the National Junior College Coach of the Year all three times as well as the USPTA National College Coach of the Year.